Consensys/linea-monorepo/docs/architecture-description.md

 (only when there's a high congestion and there's competition for L2 block space).
 This is an issue for interoperability, because vanilla Ethreum API isn't tailored for this.
 That's why there's a Besu plugin addressing this issue and providing gas price depending on input transaction
-* Ensure an OK user experience for users who run vanilla nodes.
-Namely, eth_gasPrice should return fees high enough, so 99.9% of transactions are includable on Linea.
+* Ensure an acceptable user experience for users who run vanilla nodes.
+Namely, `eth_gasPrice` should return fees high enough, so
+99.9% of transactions are includable on Linea.

 This is how these challenges were solved technically:

 ![gas price API](assets/gasPrice.drawio.svg)

 Coordinator fetches L1 fees data, based on which it will compute gas pricing components.
-There are 3:
+There are 3 of them:
 * Fixed cost.
 Represents infrastructural cost per unit of L2 gas.
 Doesn't really depend on L1 and it's just a configuration in Coordinator
 * Variable cost.
 Cost of a 1 byte of compressed data on L2, which is finalized on L1 contract.
 Depends on the fees Linea